-You Recovered From Omicron.
-Now What?

-If you’re vaccinated and boosted, a recent COVID infection can let you change your risk calculus—at least a little bit.
+What You Can Actually Do After an Omicron Infection

 America’s tidal wave of Omicron infections seems to have crested, but it’s still in a bad place.
 Even as coronavirus cases are beginning to tick down nationwide, so many Americans have tested positive for COVID since Christmas Day that they account for a quarter of all cases recorded in the United States.
 Thanks to the immunity America has—through shots and prior infections—most of these people came out of it largely unscathed.
-And they got an immunity bump too: We’ve long known that an infection with COVID spurs the body to churn out more antibodies.
+And they got an immunity bump too: We’ve long known that an infection with the coronavirus spurs the body to churn out more antibodies.

 While public-health officials are still urging all Americans to be cautious with so much of the virus around, guidance for people who have already recovered from COVID this winter is sorely lacking.
 That has left Omicron survivors to deal with a confusing question: What now?
 I reached out to a handful of epidemiologists, and they all agreed that getting Omicron isn’t a golden ticket to normalcy.
 However, the immune boost from an Omicron infection can still be paired with other precautions to safely go about many activities.
 Keeping a few pandemic principles in mind can help make everyday decisions a little less fraught.